xingchenxu28/HiJAC/README.md

 You have a function $f(p_1,p_2,..p_n)$ that you want to evaluate.
 The input parameters $(p_1,p_2,..p_n)$ form a matrix of dimension $(m_1,m_2,..m_n)$ and the output is a number or string or a list of numbers or strings.
 You want to scan the parameter space faster by runnning multiple jobs at the same time on a HPC cluster rather than do it one by one.

-Notice: The function $f()$ and its dependent can be written in Mathematica or python (can be easily generalized to other forms as long as Mathematica can excute it).
+Notice: The function $f()$ and its dependent can be written in Mathematica or python and can be easily generalized to other forms as long as Mathematica can excute it.
 The paramater space cannot be a irregular matrix (i.e. three items in the first row and one item in the second row).
 I recommend convert a irregular matrix to a $1\times n$ list, use HiJAC, and convert the results back manually.

 ### Advnaced features